Geri McClymont holds an MEd and has taught various subjects to students in grades K-12 for over twenty years.

 - having a pencil box or pouch to keep all their writing tools and other supplies they use regularly in class, like scissors and glue sticks

-- having a binder (or section of a binder), notebook, and/or folder for each content-area class
+- having a binder (or section of a binder), notebook, and/or folder for each content-area class, based on the requirements of each teacher

 - keeping all papers for each class in their designated place (binder, folder, etc.)